 Deloitte learned the power of game mechanics first, then applied technology to serve those objectives.
 The process pulled from storytelling the way traditional video games do.
 A story, like the Zombie Apocalypse, had to be compelling—and a little outlandish—to be fun.
 A good onboarding platform implements the best gamification elements so that corporate resources can focus on learning to be transferred to new employees.
 Best practices for gamification elements include:

 - Game mechanics like points for accomplishments, bonuses for special features, time-based tracking and a progress countdown, defined goals and levels, and an acknowledgment of status.

 - Engagement where participants develop stories, take on challenges and quests, and develop characters and avatars

 - Elements that give participants control over the game, the freedom to fail, and consistent feedback.

 Recent disruptions caused by the novel Coronavirus pandemic have given firms everywhere an appreciation for virtual learning platforms and self-paced training activities that keep training moving even when participants can’t travel or interact directly.
 With cloud-based tools that can be continuously refined based on engagement and progress metrics, modern training platforms are applying these best practices to one of the biggest challenges in human resources: onboarding.

 The revenue generated by billions of gamers and social media users has created a golden age for social science research into online user behavior.
 Mindtickle has now applied this research to onboarding as a way to optimize how Millennial and Gen Z digital natives learn when they join the workforce.
-Onboarding success has the potential to not only improve retention but also drive productivity and predictable quota attainment.
-To learn more about the Mindtickle platform, schedule a demo today.
+Onboarding success has the potential to not only improve retention, but also drive productivity and predictable quota attainment.